oils-for-unix/oils/doc/hay.md

       sleep 3
     }

-Builtins are spelled with lower case letters.
+In contrast to Hay `SHELL` and `Attr` nodes, builtins are spelled with lower case letters.

 ### Two Stages of Evaluation

 So Hay is designed to be used with a "staged execution" model:

-1. The first stage follows the rules above
+1. The first stage follows the rules above:
-   - A tree of Hay nodes &rarr; JSON + Unevaluated shell.
+   - Tree of Hay nodes &rarr; [JSON]($xref) + Unevaluated shell.
    - You can use variables, conditionals, loops, and more.
-2. Your system controls the second stage.
+2. Your app or system controls the second stage.
 You can invoke Oil again to execute shell inside a VM, inside a Linux container, or on a remote machine.

-These two stages conceptually different, but use the same syntax and evaluator!
+These two stages conceptually different, but use the **same** syntax and evaluator!
+The evaluator runs in a mode where it **builds up data** rather than executing commands.
-It's a form of metaprogramming.

-### Output Schema
+### Result Schema

-It's statically typed, except for attrs, which are controlled by the user.
+Here's a description of the result of Hay evaluation (the first stage).

     # The source may be "cpython.hay"
     FileResult = (source Str, children List[NodeResult])